CyberSecuriTim/azure-packet-capture/README.md

  <h3> Establish an SSH connection from the Windows 10 VM to the Ubuntu VM and Initiate a New Packet Capture in Wireshark Filtering for SSH traffic. </h3>

--NOTE: The SSH (secure shell) protocol facilitates the establishment of secure, encrypted access to the command line interface of a remote host via a network connection.
+- NOTE: The SSH (secure shell) protocol facilitates the establishment of secure, encrypted access to the command line interface of a remote host via a network connection.

 - Open the command prompt and run the command "ssh (ubuntu-vm-admin username)@(ubuntu-vm private IP address)
          - I entered "ssh ubuntu-vm-admin@10.0.0.5" to establish the SSH connection the Ubuntu VM.